top of page

 In early 2016, a number of schools in Palmerston North began conversations about forming a Community of Learning, with shared goals for student achievement.

-Three years on, the Kāhui Ako has structure and agreed direction.
-Leadership is provided by two Lead Principals, 8 across-school teachers and within-school teachers.
+The Kāhui Ako has structure and agreed direction.
+Leadership is provided by two Lead Principals, 8 across-school Leaders (ASL) and Within-School Teachers (WST).
 Principals meet regularly to progress the Kāhui Ako.

 With Achievement Challenges now endorsed by the Ministry of Education, focus has shifted to embedding roles and developing a sense of community.